haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 If no valid instance is generated, generation fails with `cant_generate` error.
 It returns `{error, {cant_generate, MFAs}}`.
 `error` and `cant_generate` are atoms.
-`MFAs` is the list of constraints and the booleans results of their checking.
+`MFAs` are the list of constraints and the boolean results of their checking

 The function that generates an instance is defined in the type list as well.
 In the example at the beginning,